Spot contracts explained

 Most banks and FX providers will not disclose their pricing/margin as it’s hidden in the exchange rate you receive as the customer.
 Banks can charge as much as 5%, and in many cases a fixed fee is also charged.
 The true cost of your transfer is the fee plus the margin taken by your provider.

 Margins are indicative and determined by transfer volumes.
+As such, margins are tailored to each business.
 The ‘Your margin’ field on the currency converter can be adjusted from 0.10% to 0.60% to display a range of customer exchange rates.
 Learn more about our pricing structure.